 Franchise Combined Building Block (BB) Assessment: Strong

-KBC’s ratings are underpinned by its deep-rooted and leading bancassurance franchise in its core markets, with its main strengths being its solid position in both Belgium and the Czech Republic where it has well-positioned retail franchises.
-The Group’s franchise is further boosted by the meaningful positions developed in Hungary, Slovakia and Bulgaria, recently reinforced by targeted acquisitions.
-DBRS Morningstar also views the exit from Ireland as positive given the Group’s inability to develop a leading market position in the country.
+KBC’s ratings are underpinned by its deep-rooted and leading bancassurance franchise in its core markets, with a solid position in both Belgium and the Czech Republic where it has well-positioned retail franchises.
+The Group’s franchise is further boosted by its meaningful market positions in Hungary, Slovakia and Bulgaria, recently reinforced by targeted acquisitions.
+DBRS Morningstar also views the exit from Ireland as positive given the Group’s inability to develop a leading market position in that country.

 Earnings Combined Building Block (BB) Assessment: Strong/Good

-The Group has been able to leverage on its geographically diverse bancassurance franchise and continues to demonstrate solid profitability, with a reported return on equity of 13% for 2021, compared to 8% in 2020.
-KBC reported a net attributable profit of EUR 2.7 billion in 2021, compared to EUR 1.4 billion in 2020.
-The improved results were driven by strong revenue growth, particularly net interest income and trading income as well as solid performance in insurance whilst the performance in fees and commissions was more subdued.
-Despite growth in operating expenses, KBC reported positive jaws and was able to further improve its efficiency ratio, with the reported cost to income ratio, adjusted for specific items, at 54% in 2022 compared to 55% in 2021.
+The Group has been able to leverage its geographically diverse bancassurance franchise and continues to demonstrate solid profitability, with a reported return on equity of 14% for 2022, compared to 13% in 2021.
+KBC reported a net attributable profit of EUR 2.9 billion in 2022, compared to EUR 2.7 billion in 2021.
+Results were driven by strong revenue growth, particularly net interest income and trading income as well as solid performance in insurance whilst the performance in fees and commissions was more subdued.
+Despite growth in operating expenses, KBC reported positive operating leverage and was able to further improve its efficiency ratio, with the cost to income ratio adjusted for specific items, at 54% in 2022 compared to 55% in 2021.
 Whilst KBC reported net impairment charges in 2022 compared to net releases last year, the reported cost of risk at group level remained low at 8 bps for 2022.

-DBRS Morningstar considers KBC’s risk profile as solid, combining the low risk Belgian and Czech portfolios, with somewhat higher risk portfolios in the other core markets.
-The Group’s asset quality has consistently improved in recent years and continued to improve in 2021, with the share of impaired loans declining to 2.9% at end-2021 from 3.3% a year earlier.
+DBRS Morningstar considers KBC’s risk profile as solid, combining the low-risk Belgian and Czech portfolios, with somewhat higher risk portfolios in other core markets.
+The Group’s asset quality has consistently improved in recent years including 2022, with the share of impaired loans declining to 2.1% at end-2022 from 2.9% a year earlier.
 DBRS Morningstar notes that whilst this improvement was visible across all the country units, it stems mainly from the disposal of EUR 1.1 billion of Irish non-performing loans (NPLs).
-However, DBRS Morningstar expects geopolitical tensions, rising interest rates and high inflation to lead to a rise in defaults, although we view KBC’s improved asset quality metrics as a key mitigating factor, providing the Group with some flexibility to absorb any potential deterioration of asset quality in the Group’s other jurisdictions.
+However, DBRS Morningstar expects geopolitical tensions, rising interest rates and high inflation to lead to a rise in defaults, although we view KBC’s improved asset quality metrics to be a key mitigating factor, providing the Group with some flexibility to absorb any potential deterioration of asset quality.

 Funding and Liquidity Combined Building Block (BB) Assessment: Very Strong/Strong

 KBC’s robust funding position, based on the stable retail and mid-sized corporate deposit base in its core markets also supports the ratings.
-At FY 2021, customer deposits represented 69% of total funding while the loan-to-deposit ratio was around 80% for the Group.
-KBC Bank’s liquidity position is also solid in DBRS Morningstar’s view, with liquid assets representing around 40% of the balance sheet and FY 2021 LCR and NSFR ratios well above the regulatory requirements, at 167% and 148% respectively.
+At end-2022, customer deposits represented 73% of total funding while the loan-to-deposit ratio was 79%.
+KBC Bank’s liquidity position is also solid in DBRS Morningstar’s view, with liquid assets representing around 40% of the balance sheet and LCR and NSFR ratios well above the regulatory requirements, at 152% and 136% respectively at end-2022.

 Capitalisation Combined Building Block (BB) Assessment: Strong

-DBRS Morningstar views KBC’s capitalisation as robust, supported by the strong recurring capital generation.
-KBC reported a fully loaded Basel III Common Equity Tier 1 (CET 1) ratio, under the Danish compromise, of 15.5% at end-2021, compared to 17.6% at end-2020, as KBC resumed dividend payments in Q3 and Q4 2021 after the ECB lifted restrictions at end-September 2021.
-KBC also reported a fully loaded capital ratio of 18.6%.
-This provides KBC with an ample buffer over the minimum overall capital requirements (OCR) of 10.81% for CET 1 and of 14.31% for Total Capital.
-The 5.4% fully-loaded Basel 3 leverage ratio for the Group (under the Danish compromise) remained high at year-end 2021.
-KBC also reported, at Group level, a 201% Solvency II ratio, well above the 100% regulatory minimum requirement.
+DBRS Morningstar views KBC’s capitalisation as robust, supported by its strong recurring capital generation.
+KBC reported a fully loaded Basel III Common Equity Tier 1 (CET 1) ratio, under the Danish compromise, of 15.4% at end-2022, fairly stable from 15.5% at end-2021.
+KBC also reported a fully loaded capital ratio of 18.4%.
+This provides KBC with an ample buffer over the minimum overall capital requirements (OCR) of 11.31% for CET 1 and of 14.81% for Total Capital.
+The 5.3% fully-loaded Basel 3 leverage ratio for the Group (under the Danish compromise) remained high at end-2022.
+KBC also reported, at Group level, a 203% Solvency II ratio, far exceeding the 100% regulatory minimum requirement.
 Proceeds from the sale of Irish activities are expected to generate around EUR 1 billion in capital, which KBC plans on distributing either through a share buy-back or extra dividend in 2023.
-DBRS Morningstar notes that the Group already complies with MREL requirements.
-At end-2021, KBC’s MREL ratio was 27.7% of risk-weighted assets (RWAs) and 9.9% of Leverage Ratio Exposure (LRE) compared to requirements at January 1, 2022 of 25.98% of RWAs and 7.34% of LRE.
+DBRS Morningstar notes that the Group is already compliant with MREL requirements.
+At end-2022, KBC’s MREL ratio was 27.5% of risk-weighted assets (RWAs) and 8.7% of Leverage Ratio Exposure (LRE) compared to intermediary requirements at January 1, 2022 of 26.21% of RWAs and 7.34% of LRE.